Low self-esteem is like driving through life with your handbrake on. – Maxwell Maltz

 There are tons of articles out there claiming capability to change your life for the better, but the truth is that it’s completely up to you.
 Or not.
 Let me paraphrase that.
-In order to change anything in your life you need to look up for your old limiting habits first.
+In order to change anything in your life, you need to look up for your old limiting habits first.
 Yes, that’s right.
-Let me suggest you new ones I found helpful in my own self-esteem improvement.
+Let me suggest you the ones I found helpful in my own self-esteem improvement.

-Habits to improve self-esteem:
+Habits to Improve Self-Esteem:

-1. Decide & do it instantly.
+1. Decide & Do it Instantly

 If you decided to go and try bungee jumping then go and do it as fast as you can before the voice of the second thought tells you what you can or cannot do.